svlada/springboot-security-jwt/etc/blog.md

 If client supplied credentials are valid, Authentication API will reply with HTTP response including the following details:

 1. HTTP status "200 OK"
-2. Signed JWT Access and Refresh tokens are included in the response body.
+2. Signed JWT Access and Refresh tokens are included in the response body

-**JWT Access token** - it will be used to authenticate against protected API resources.
+**JWT Access token** - used to authenticate against protected API resources.
 It must be set in "X-Authorization" header.
-**JWT Refresh token** - it will be used to acquire new Access Token.
+**JWT Refresh token** - used to acquire new Access Token.
 Following API endpoint ```/api/auth/token``` is handling refresh token.

 Raw HTTP Response: